 7. Plan for reverse supply chain activity

-Products that are reclaimed from the market for upgrade, refurbishment, recycling or disposal require some kind of reverse supply chain.
+Products that are reclaimed from the market for an upgrade, refurbishment, recycling or disposal require some kind of reverse supply chain.
 This is becoming a business requirement, largely driven by governmental regulation – the European Union adopted product take-back regulations six years ago, and similar statutes are coming online in the U.S. and elsewhere.
-By planning for these events up front, it’s possible to reduce unacceptably high waste and energy costs later.
+By planning for these events upfront, it’s possible to reduce unacceptably high waste and energy costs later.
 How products are originally designed, assembled, labeled, and packaged can have a profound effect on the efficiency of any reverse supply chain.

 8. Consolidate shipments